akashsehdev/Stopwatch/README.md

 # stopwatch

 A new Flutter project.
-This app runs on Android devices
+This app runs on Android devices.

 This is a stopwatch with features like:
 1. Start: Allows users to start the stopwatch.